Dominguez22/Web-App-Project/README.md

 # Web-App-Project
-Analysis of Car Aales Data
+Analysis of Car Sales Data

+NOTE: Ctrl + C to stop the streamlit app